ecp4224/TinyHttp/README.md

 }
 ```

-Each method with a handler annotation is invoked when a client connects with a request matching one of the methods annotations.
+Each method with a `GetHandler` or `PostHandler` annotation is invoked when a client connects with a request matching one of the methods annotations.
-The annotations support regex, so you can tie multiple kinds of requests to a single method.
+The annotations can speicfy a static string or regex, so you can tie multiple kinds of requests to a single method.

+Data about the request is provided through the `Request` object in the methods, and you respond using functions provided by the `Response` object.